jundalisay/spblist/content/en/social/economics/principles/part-4/chapter-02b.md

 {{< /c >}}

 ## Tax Conclusion: Revise the Tax

 The tax in this example needs to be revised to meet Maxim 3

-{{< me date="Sept 2016" >}}
-This idea of putting taxes and economic policies through a standardized test is inspired by unit testing insoftware development, wherein code is tested to see if it meets certain criteria.
-Using this system, various tax policies can be put through the test to seepass orfail more easily.
+{{< u d="Sept 2016" u="This idea of putting taxes and economic policies through a standardized test is inspired by unit testing insoftware development, wherein code is tested to see if it meets certain criteria.
+Using this system, various tax policies can be put through the test to seepass orfail more easily." >}}
-{{< /me >}}